Psychedelic/plug-docs/docs/introduction/overview.md

 ![](imgs/main.png)

-Plug allows any user to hold Cycles and ICP using just a Principal ID, thanks to the [Dank](https://dank.ooo) Open Internet Service.
-It will also allow anyone to surface any other Internet Computer token that is compatible/approved, or that follows the community-standard agreed by the Psychedelic collective.
-Which sets a token standard interface for Principal ID centered tokens, and the use of [Principal IDs as unique identifiers.](https://github.com/PsychedelicHQ/standards)
+Plug allows any user to manage their Cycles and ICP using just a Principal ID.
+It will also allow anyone to surface any other Internet Computer token that is compatible/approved, or that follows a Principal-ID centric standard token interface.

 ![](imgs/send.png)

 You can perform the following asset actions in Plug:

-- **Deposit**: To deposit cycles, or ICP to your wallet from extern sources.
+- **Deposit**: To deposit cycles, or ICP to your wallet from external sources.
 - **Send**: Send cycles or ICP to other addresses.
 - **Swap**: Swap your ICP balance for Cycles, using the mint function.